HealthSciTech/pyEDA/README.md

 # pyEDA
-This is pyEDA v.1.0.
+This is pyEDA v.1.1.
 <br />This package includes all you need for Electrodermal Activity analysis also known as GSR.
 It contains preprocessing of the EDA signal and its feature extraction.
-(Using statistical algorithms and deep learning)
+(Features are extracted using statistical algorithms and deep learning)

 # Data collection
 All the plots and the data collected for this package are collected from Shimmer GSR+ wearable sensor.
 If you are using other sensors to collect EDA signal, you may need to use your own openShimmerFile.py based on your file.
 Otherwise, you can use openShimmerFile.py with minor changes.